Skip to main content

 9. Strategically sit in your classes

 In many classes, you get to pick your seat.
 Don’t go to the back corner.
 Sit among other people.
 You may be surprised that you meet some of your best friends in your classes.
+Also, arriving a little early to class can give you the opportunity to have time for small talk.

 Remember even casual, low-stakes relationships like those you make by sitting near the same people in classes or frequenting the same coffee shop can make a difference in improving your overall wellbeing.
 Take a look at this New York Times article that explores the difference these "weak ties" made in one woman's life.